eth-p/clout/README.md

 - Deprecation messages will be prefixed with "deprecated: " and automatically colored yellow.
 - Error messages will be prefixed with "error: " and automatically colored red.

 And if you have any text that you feel should be highlighted to stand out (e.g. paths)?
 You can simply wrap parameters in a `Highlight`, and `clout` will handle it.

+When building for Windows, ANSI color support will be automatically enabled.
+This can be prevented by adding the `windows_no_enable_vti` build tag.

 #### Conditional Colors